Nigeria targets Binance in crypto clampdown

 Although some analysts deem this a necessary move to liberalise the country’s financial markets, the reforms have also prompted a sizeable devaluation of the naira and therefore contributed to significantly higher prices on imported goods.
 This in turn has prompted a fierce political backlash from citizens struggling with the higher cost of living.

-Perhaps because of this, the Nigerian government has sought to deflect blame for the weakening naira onto crypto exchanges such as Binance.
+Critics claim that the Nigerian government has sought to deflect blame for the weakening naira onto crypto exchanges such as Binance.
 In February Bayo Onanuga, a special adviser to Tinubu, said that Binance had a “deleterious effect” on the Nigerian economy because it allowed consumers to sell off their naira.
 He said that Nigeria could impose a fine of $10bn on the company as “retribution” because Binance “really messed up” the Nigerian economy.

 Rume Ophi, a blockchain analyst based in Lagos, suspects that there are more profound reasons for the decline of the naira than Binance and cryptocurrencies.